mal-lia/mal-lia/README.md

 # 💫 About Me:
 💫 About Me<br>Hi there!
 I'm a passionate and curious Data Science student (Semester 2) based in Indonesia.
 Currently exploring the world of data analytics, statistics, and machine learning while working on various projects.<br><br>I'm open to freelance or paid opportunities related to:<br>📊 Data Analysis<br>🧠 Data Science<br>🛠️ Data Engineering<br><br>I'm always learning, and always coding.
-Feel free to reach out if you'd like to collaborate, mentor, or just talk about data, tech, or games! 🎮<br><br>🎓 Fun fact: I genuinely enjoy solving math problems for fun — total data nerd here.
+Feel free to reach out if you'd like to collaborate, mentor, or just talk about data, tech, or games! 🎮<br><br>🎓 Fun fact: I genuinely enjoy solving analytical problems for fun — total data nerd here.

 ## 🌐 Socials: